ArminBaz/LinearRL/README.md

 ## Usage
 ### Conda Environment
-I reccomend creating a conda environment for usage with this repo.
+I recommend creating a conda environment for usage with this repo.
 Espcially because we will installing some custom built environments.
 You can install the conda environment from the yml file I have provided.
 ```bash
 conda env create -f env.yml
 ```